 FBA (Fulfilled by Amazon)

-- You can use partnered shipping and LTL shipping with Amazon for lower rates.
+- You can use partnered shipping or LTL shipping for reduced rates.

-- You get to decide how many of each item you would like to send in.
+- You will need to decide how many of each item you wish to ship.

 SFP (Seller Fulfilled Prime)